harvardartmuseums/api-docs/analysis.md

 > http://api.harvardartmuseums.org/object?&aggregation={"by_classification":{"terms":{"field":"classification.exact","size":0},"aggs":{"by_century":{"terms":{"field":"century"}}}}}
 > Tell me how many objects are in each classification and then subdivide each classification by century.

-Here is more advanced example.
+Here is a more advanced example.
 This request fetches data from the activity endpoint for a specific object.
 The data is first grouped by activity type.
 Then for each activity type the data is tallied for each month/year.
 The aggregation parameter is expanded to make it more readable.

 ```json
 http://api.harvardartmuseums.org/activity?object=299843&aggregation={